jsafrane/scratch/csi-inline-volumes.md

 	NodePublishSecretRef *LocalObjectReference
 }

-type CSIVolumeHandleQualifie string;
+type CSIVolumeHandlePrefix string;
 const (
-	// can be mounted read/write mode to exactly 1 host CSIVolumeHandleQualifierPod CSIVolumeHandlePrefix  = "Pod"
+	// VolumeHandle is prefixed by Pod UID CSIVolumeHandlePrefixPod CSIVolumeHandlePrefix  = "Pod"
-	// can be mounted in read-only mode to many hosts CSIVolumePrefixNamespace CSIVolumeHandlePrefix  = "Namespace"
+	// VolumeHandle is prefixed by UID of the namespace where the pod is CSIVolumeHandlePrefixNamespace CSIVolumeHandlePrefix  = "Namespace"
-	// can be mounted in read/write mode to many hosts CSIVolumePrefixNone PersistentVolumeAccessMode = "ReadWriteMany" )
+	// can be mounted in read/write mode to many hosts CSIVolumeHandlePrefixNone PersistentVolumeAccessMode = "None" )

 ```